Mean field games master equations: from discrete to continuous state space: The case of common noise

 Similarly we get

 and hence, applying the H\"older continuity in $m$,

-\textbf{Step 6.} The fact that the discrete gradient satisfies the same estimate simply follows from remarking that the two previous steps can be made for the discrete gradient exactly in the same way.
-This comes from using the estimate \eqref{root} on representation formulae for the discrete gradient of $U^n$.

-\textbf{Step 7.} It remains to prove \eqref{Lip:delta}.
+\textbf{Step 6.} It remains to prove \eqref{Lip:delta}.
 This estimate follows from successive uses of Theorem \ref{thm:discretehe} on the discrete HJB equation in the characteristics.
-Indeed, as we already established the uniform Lipschitz estimate in Lemma \ref{lemma:lip}, we deduce a $\alpha$-H\"older type estimate on the spatial gradient of $u$, for $\alpha \in (0,\frac{1}{2})$.
-Using this new information, we use once again this argument to obtain a higher order regularity on $u$, and then once more to finally obtain the required boundedness of the discrete Laplacian (uniformly in $n$ of course). \end{proof}
+Indeed, as we already established the uniform Lipschitz estimate in Lemma \ref{lemma:lip}, passing the Hamiltonian to the right hand side, we deduce from the first part of Theorem \ref{thm:discretehe} a $\alpha$-H\"older type estimate on the spatial gradient of $u$, for $\alpha \in (0,\frac{1}{2})$.
+Using this new information, we use once again this argument to obtain a higher order regularity on $u$, namely a $\alpha$-H\"older estimate on its spatial gradient for $\alpha \in (\frac 12,1)$.
+We then use it once more to finally obtain the required boundedness of the discrete Laplacian (uniformly in $n$ of course).

+\textbf{Step 7.} The fact that the discrete gradient satisfies the same estimate simply follows from remarking that the two previous steps can be made for the discrete gradient exactly in the same way, and applying estimate \eqref{root} which we have obtained.
+Indeed, the equation satisfied by the discrete gradient $v^n = \Delta_+^nu^n$ is given by

+Taking two different solutions $v^n$ and $\tilde{v}^n$ of this equations for two different $\mu$ and $\tilde{\mu}$, we now want to show that an estimate similar to Step 4 can be obtained.
+This is achieved thanks to a Gr\"onwall estimate on the supremum of $v^n - \tilde{v}^n$.
+Remark first that from the regularity assumptions we made on $f$, the term involving $f$ will not raise any concern and will yield the require bound with $\sqrt{W_1(m,\tilde{m})}$ thanks to \eqref{root}.
+Now, concerning the other terms, because the Hamiltonian is sufficiently smooth, we have that $H_\uparrow$ and $H_\downarrow$ are $C^{1,1}$.
+Hence, we can use the standard maximum principle like estimate (its discrete version to be more precise) to obtain the required estimate.
+Let us insist on the fact that the estimate \eqref{Lip:delta} is crucial to apply Gr\"onwall's Lemma.
+The time estimate can then be obtained in a similar fashion as we did in the previous case. \end{proof}

 \begin{rem} The previous result is the only part of this paper in which the dimension $1$ plays a particular role.
 Indeed, even if it is extremely likely that the estimate proved in Theorem \ref{thm:discretehe} can be generalized to other dimension, it is not proved here.
 The recent preprint \cite{schauderdiscrete} has been brought to our attention and seems to be a possible answer to this question, and thus could allow to extend this study to higher dimensions. \end{rem}